-these papers.
-If you want, you can hire a ship's agent to do the paperwork for you.
+In busy ports like Cabo San Lucas and Puerto Vallarta, you can use a ship's agent for a fee to save you time.
 Expect that it will take all day or even overnight, and it can't be done on weekends or holidays.